Staff Profile

 UK

-Andrew’s work has received numerous awards and his research has been funded by The British Academy and the ESRC.
+Andrew’s work has received numerous awards for his research, including the 2021 Shelby D. Hunt/ Harold H. Maynard Award for Best Paper in Journal of Marketing.
+His research has been funded by The British Academy, and the ESRC.
 His research has appeared in a variety of refereed journals, including: the Journal of Marketing, Annals of Tourism, The European Journal of Marketing, Journal of Business Research, and Marketing Theory.
-He has presented his research at a variety of conferences, including: The Association of Consumer Research (ACR), European Marketing Association Conference (EMAC) and Consumer Culture Theory (CCT).
+He has presented his research at a variety of conferences, including: The Association of Consumer Research (ACR), European Marketing Association Conference (EMAC), and Consumer Culture Theory (CCT).

-Andrew is currently the Editor for Qualitative Market Research: An International Journal, and previously an Associate Editor for The Journal of Marketing Management where he now serves on the editorial board.
+Andrew has previously been the Editor for Qualitative Market Research: An International Journal, and an Associate Editor for The Journal of Marketing Management where he now serves on the editorial board, along with The Journal of Consumer Behaviour.

 Teaching is an important aspect of any academic’s work.
 Andrew has delivered through face to face teaching in Britain, France, Germany, Hong Kong, and Singapore, as well as long-distance learning for The Open University, and The University of Sunderland.
-He has previously taught at Manchester Business School and The Open University.
-He also holds or has held visiting academic position in Germany.
+He has previously taught at Manchester Business School, and The Open University.
+He also holds or has held visiting academic positions in Germany, and is currently a Visiting Professor for Duale Hochschule Baden-Württemberg (DHBW), Stuttgart, Germany.

 Andrew obtained his PhD from Warwick Business School.